Loops

 The use of left set-word might seem a little odd, but you will see the benefits later.

-Injected values - crash course
+Injected values - quick crash course

 We are getting ahead of ourselves.
 We will learn about injected values, op-words and similar things later, but we need to touch them a little.
 We could skip them at loop function, but the next one (for) doesn’t make any sense without them.